ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 The ready-to-run [code for the logging app is located in this GitHub repository](https://github.com/IBM-Cloud/application-log-analysis).
 The application is written using [Django](https://www.djangoproject.com/), a popular Python server-side web framework.
 Clone or download the repository, then deploy the app to {{site.data.keyword.containershort_notm}} on {{site.data.keyword.Bluemix_notm}}.

 ### Clone the application
 {: #application-log-analysis-build}

-On a terminal:
+In a terminal:
 1. Clone the GitHub repository:
    ```sh
    git clone https://github.com/IBM-Cloud/application-log-analysis